Dementia Defined

 And where are we on early detection, diagnosis and treatment?
 As of the end of 2025.

-AI is being use to recognise different dementia types from one single scan
+• AI is being used to recognise different dementia types from one single scan

-Lifestyle remain important - so that is exercise, diet, managing blood pressure, diabetes etc. These healthy ways of living support a healthy brain.
+• Lifestyle remains important - so that is exercise, diet, managing blood pressure, diabetes etc. These healthy ways of living support a healthy brain.

 While we wait for investment in specialist support and for a cure - you can maybe understand why it’s probably useful to talk less about loss, & more about what lasts, what’s found & what really matters.